 - Phone: No dedicated bereavement phone line – all requests handled online

-- Documents needed: Death certificate + proof of your identity (+ relationship proof if requesting data)
+- Documents needed: Death certificate + proof of your identity; relationship proof + grant of probate if requesting data or funds

 - Process time: Several weeks – Google reviews each case individually